excalibur1234/pacui/README.md

 sudo pacman -S pacui
 ```

-Alternatively, you can also install the latest version of PacUI from the AUR:
+Both the stable version and the latest git version of PacUI are available on the AUR:
 ```
 yaourt -S pacui-git
 ```

 This will install PacUI including the latest commits on Github.
-If you ever encounter any bugs, please reinstall (and thereby update) PacUI with the same command and check whether the bug is still there before reporting it.
+If you ever encounter any bugs, please reinstall (and thereby update) PacUI with the this command and check whether the bug is still there before reporting it.

 Please note that PacUI requires also Pacaur or Yaourt to work properly.
 Both AUR helpers are only listed as optional dependencies, but you should install at least one of them.
 If Pacaur is installed, it gets used by default over Yaourt.

 ### Execute without prior Installation
-Because PacUI is contained within one file, it is possible to download and start it without prior installation:
+Because PacUI is contained within one file, it is easy to download and start it without prior installation:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacui/master/pacui
 ```